-All posts and bases shall be steel and hot dipped galvanized according to AASHTO M 111.
+All posts shall be steel and bases shall be cast iron.
+All posts and bases shall be hot dipped galvanized according to AASHTO M 111.
 If the Department approves painting, powder coating by the manufacturer will be required over the galvanization in accordance with 851.01TS TRAFFIC SIGNAL PAINTING Special Provisions.